hurrialice/cs109/Models.md

 Additional explanations:

-- We use `ELU` as the activation function, which speeds up learning, ensures a noise-robust deactivation state and leads to higher classification accuracies.
+- We use `RELU` as the activation function, which speeds up learning, ensures a noise-robust deactivation state and leads to higher classification accuracies.
 Reference: Fast and Accurate Deep Network Learning by Exponential Linear Units (ELUs), https://arxiv.org/abs/1511.07289

 - We use `adamax` as the optimizer, which is a special case of `adam`.
 `adam` is well suited for our problem where we have a large amount of data (n_train = 30,000) and parameters (p = 76) and the hyper-parameters have intuitive interpretation and typically require little tuning. `adamax` is more robust to noisy/sparse gradients compared with `adam`.
 Reference: 1.
 Adam: A Method for Stochastic Optimization, link: https://arxiv.org/pdf/1412.6980.pdf.
 2. Gentle Introduction to the Adam Optimization Algorithm for Deep Learning, link: https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/.